Our President wants to go big on climate.

 Why is this moment so important?

 Democrats are signaling that they are focused on climate change right now.
-We want to reach the President and the Senate when we know they’ll be listening.
+We want to reach the President when we know he’ll be listening.

 What should I say?